msalman95/Emotion-Recognition/README.md

 The whole code is provided in Emotion.ipynb.
 It splits the data into train (80%) and test (20%) and trains a 6 layer CNN with both Softmax and Center Loss.
 The notebook also contains the network with just 2-dimensional features to show the robustness and learning of Center loss as compared to Softmax Loss.

 #Requirements
-NVIDIA GPU
+NVIDIA GPU,
-Pytorch 1 or above
+Pytorch 1 or above,
 SKLearn, Numpy, Matplotlib

 #How to Run